Slideshow776/Terfenstein-3D/README.md

 }
 ```
 This allows for the enemy to scan for the player to detect them, and also to be able to shoot them.
-Raypicking should be used sparingly, this game runs the algorithm for all enemies not dead every second.
+Raypicking should be used sparingly, this game runs the algorithm for all enemies not dead, facing the player, at it's own interval.

 ### Pathfinding
 LibGDX's [AI library](https://github.com/libgdx/gdx-ai) was included in [this](https://github.com/Slideshow776/3D-shooting-game/commit/85b5b903a4aa80ca0621bc0a6462f40481b43761) and [this](https://github.com/Slideshow776/3D-shooting-game/commit/7aaa1c3a9080e70785d45faa4b5848deb7654dfc) commits following [this excellent tutorial](https://happycoding.io/tutorials/libgdx/pathfinding).